analyticbastard/xicotrader/README.md

 [![Deps](https://versions.deps.co/analyticbastard/xicotrader/status.svg)](https://versions.deps.co/analyticbastard/xicotrader)
 [![codecov](https://codecov.io/gh/analyticbastard/xicotrader/branch/master/graph/badge.svg)](https://codecov.io/gh/analyticbastard/xicotrader)

-Automatically trade cryoptocurrency: a growing ex-academic example.
+Automatically trade cryptocurrency: a growing ex-academic example.

 ## Current state

 The software currently consists of a automatic trading client, and a simulator that mocks a data and order service.

-The system loads the strategy from an external JAR file using [pomegranate](), which must implement a Clojure protocol (Java interface) defined in this project.
+The system loads the strategy from an external JAR file using [pomegranate](https://github.com/cemerick/pomegranate), which must implement a Clojure protocol (Java interface) defined in this project.
 This protocol is the entry point to the strategy, which is fed with data as this trading client passes it on, along with the current portfolio state.